-Your numerology Birthday Number is the simplest of the core numerology numbers to calculate, since it only needs your day of the month โ not your full date of birth.
-This article walks through the one-step reduction process and when a Master Number can appear.
+Your numerology Birthday Number is the simplest of the core numerology numbers to work out, since it only needs your day of the month, not your full date of birth.
+This article walks through the one-step reduction process and when a Master Number shows up.

 What You Need

-- Basic addition, if your day of birth is two digits
+- Basic addition, if your day of birth runs two digits

 If you'd rather skip the manual step, the Birthday Number Calculator returns your Birthday Number and its meaning instantly.